esimpson07/Old_Math_Templates/README.md

 # Person-Following-Robot
-A robot that follows people idk
+A robot that follows people around